javinizer/Javinizer/README.md

 DESCRIPTION
-    Javinizer is used to pull data from online data sources such as JAVLibrary, DMM, and R18 to aggregate data into a CMS (Plex,Emby,Jellyfin) parseable format.
+    Javinizer is used to pull data from online data sources such as JAVLibrary, DMM, and R18 to aggregate data into a CMS (Plex, Emby, Jellyfin) parseable format.

 PARAMETERS